ARCHER2-HPC/archer2-fortran-intro/section7.01/README.md

 in the most recent standards.

 In particular, the use of array sections as the `buf` argument might prove problematic and should probably be avoided.
-It is also preferrable for the application to marshall data into a contguous buffer for performance reasons.
+It is also preferable for the application to marshall data into a contguous buffer for performance reasons.